 - Hormones- Hormonal imbalance is thought to be one of the major cause.
 As stated above if due to any reason the balance between progesterone, oestrogen and androgen is disturbed if the due to any reason then it not affects ovulation but it also leads to other undesirable effects.

-The role of Insulin in PCOD is not completely understood but insulin resistance is found to be associated with PCOD.
-Insulin hormone which helps in carbohydrate metabolism also helps in stimulating secretion of male hormone; hence higher insulin level would mean higher levels of androgens leading to PCOD.
+The role of hypoglycemic hormone in PCOD is not completely understood but hypoglycemic agent resistance is found to be associated with PCOD.
+Hypoglycemic Hormone which helps in carbohydrate metabolism also helps in stimulating secretion of male hormone; hence higher hypoglycemic agent level would mean higher levels of androgens leading to PCOD.

 - Genetics– It has been found that the incidence of PCOD is higher in women having the positive family history.

 - Obesity-can lead to hormonal imbalance causing PCOD

 - Stress– It has been noted that PCOD is more common in women who are in chronic stress due to any reason.
 The stress could be study related, job-related, household affairs.
 Or any other.
 Whenever our body is under stress, The Pituitary gland which controls other endocrine glands stimulates Adrenal glands to release their hormones which include Adrenal Androgens besides other cortical hormones.
 The increased level of this Androgens leads to hormonal imbalance causing PCOD.

 - Lifestyle– With more and more women opting for a career, the stress associated with it along with disturbed sleep pattern due to shifts, irregular diet, fast foods are also found to be linked with growing incidence of PCOS.